 The white building ahead of me will be very glary with the bright sun reflecting off it, so walking towards it without my tinted glasses wouldn’t be easy.
 My eyes would water and I’d blink a lot more frequently, and I’d have to focus my gaze more on the ground than looking straight ahead of me to have any chance of walking that way.
 And even if it were cloudy, there would still be some glare affecting me from that wall.

 In contrast, I can’t see what’s in the dark area behind the pillars on the right, even though it’s partly visible in the photo.
 The little strips of light might just about get my attention, but otherwise it’s just a black space.
 There’s no way I can read the shop names here, and I can’t tell if there are any people in that area, again until I get up close.
 I can see the white pillars from here though, because they contrast well against the black.

 Walking from the bright outdoors into that darker covered area would also take me a little bit longer to adjust to than for normal people.
 It probably won’t be very dark under there because of any lighting there plus the daylight nearby, but my eyes would still have to adjust to the limited degree that they are able to.

 Thankfully I do have things like my tinted glasses and my monocular (a little telescope) to help me out in situations like this, hence I always carry them around to see where I’m going and to see where things are.
 So the aniridia isn’t a barrier to me getting around places like this, I just have to take my time and do things a bit differently to other people.

 Thank you for reading, I hope you found that interesting.
-To find out more about how aniridia affects me, check out my post and video on Living with Aniridia, along with my many other disability posts and my disability videos.
+To find out more about how aniridia affects me, check out my post and video on Living with Aniridia, along with my many other visual impairment posts and my disability videos.
 You can also check out some of my favourite aniridia videos by others too.